sjkelleyjr/Deadlock/chapters/chapter_01.md

 "Excellent question," Vincent said, stepping back in.
 "We'll be doing a complete reset.
 All current work will be re-evaluated through our new agile framework."

 Michael, their technical lead, finally spoke up.
 "I have some concerns about the timeline.
-We have a major release scheduled for next month."
+We have a major release scheduled for next month.
+Can't we finish that first?"

 Vincent waved his hand dismissively.
 "We'll pivot.
 That's what agile is all about—being flexible and responsive to change."